57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 author: ["Jimmy Zhao / Full Stack Engineer"]
 createTime: 2024-12-19
 tags: ["Web3", "Blockchain", "Solana", "Resource Limitation", "Compute Unit"]
-thumb: "thumb.jpeg"
+thumb: "thumb.jpg"
-thumb_h: "thumb_h.jpeg"
+thumb_h: "thumb_h.jpg"
-intro: "This article provides a detailed exploration of resource limitations encountered during Solana development.
-It specifically focuses on Compute Unit (CU) restrictions, using examples and program comparisons to illustrate how these limitations can affect Solana development."
+intro: "Explore how resource limitations, specifically Compute Unit (CU) restrictions, affect Solana program development.
+CU restrictions in Solana are often the culprit of unexpected program errors.
+We outline the most common challenges that cause these errors and provide examples and program comparisons to help you best understand how to use this technology."
 ---

-Many developers face a common issue when building Solana programs (smart contracts)—the logic of their program appears correct, but when the program runs, unexpected errors occur.
+Many developers face a common issue when building Solana programs (or "smart contracts")—their program's logic may appear correct.
+However, when the program runs, unexpected errors occur.
 These errors often contain terms like "limit" or "exceed," indicating that the program has hit one of Solana's resource constraints.
 As a high-performance blockchain, Solana's core features, such as parallel processing, significantly boost transaction throughput.
-Behind this efficiency lies a strict resource management mechanism, requiring developers to understand these limitations in order to effectively develop and optimize Solana programs.
-This article introduces the various resource limitations in Solana development, with a particular focus on Compute Unit (CU) restrictions, analyzing real-world scenarios and optimization strategies.
+However, behind this efficiency lies a strict resource management mechanism, requiring developers to understand these limitations to develop and optimize Solana programs effectively.
+This article exposes the various resource limitations in Solana development, focusing on Compute Unit (CU) restrictions, and provides analyses of multiple real-world scenarios and optimization strategies illustrate how to avoid such program errors and improve program performance.

 ## Introduction to Solana

 [Solana](https://solana.com/) was launched in 2020 and quickly emerged as a popular blockchain network, becoming one of the leading ecosystems in the cryptocurrency industry.
-According to recent data, Solana accounted for 49.3% of global cryptocurrency investors' interest in specific chains in 2024, demonstrating its dominant position in the market.
+In 2024, Solana accounted for 49.3% of global cryptocurrency investors' interest in specific chains, establishing its dominant position in the market.

 Solana is a high-performance public blockchain platform that differs from traditional blockchain networks like Bitcoin and Ethereum.
 Its core characteristics include high throughput and low latency, thanks to its innovative Proof of History (PoH) consensus mechanism and efficient parallel processing architecture, enabling it to process thousands of transactions per second.
 To maintain network stability and fairness, Solana imposes various resource limitations on program execution to ensure the proper allocation and maximization of system resources.

 ## Types of Resource Limitations

 Programs running on Solana are subject to several types of resource limitations.
-These limitations are designed to maintain the efficiency and stability of the network while providing developers with clear boundaries for development.
-These constraints cover a wide range of requirements, from computational power to data storage, ensuring that programs can use system resources fairly while maintaining performance.
+These limitations are designed to maintain the network's efficiency and stability while providing developers with clear boundaries for development.
+These constraints cover various requirements, from computational power to data storage, ensuring that programs can use system resources fairly while maintaining performance.

 ### CU Limitations

-In the Solana blockchain, CU is the smallest unit used to measure computational resources consumed during transaction execution.
+In the Solana blockchain, CU is the smallest unit used to measure the computational resources consumed during transaction execution.
 Each transaction on the chain consumes a certain number of CUs depending on the operations it performs (e.g., account writes, cross-program invocations, system calls).
-Every transaction has a CU limit, which can be set to the default or modified by the program.
-When a transaction exceeds the CU limit, processing is halted, resulting in a failed transaction.
+Every transaction has a CU limit, which can be set to a default value or modified by the program.
+When a transaction exceeds the CU limit, processing is halted, resulting in a failure.
 Common operations like executing instructions, transferring data between programs, and performing cryptographic calculations consume CUs.
 The CU system is designed to manage resource allocation, prevent network abuse, and improve overall efficiency.
 For more details, refer to the official documentation [here](https://solana.com/docs/core/fees#compute-unit-limit).

-The following CU limits apply in Solana:

-- The maximum CU limit per transaction is **1.4 million**
-- The default CU limit per instruction (each transaction contains multiple instructions) is **200,000**
-- The CU limit per block is **48 million**
-- The CU limit per user in a block is **12 million**

-For a transaction containing only one instruction, the CU limit would default to 200,000.
-However, the CU limit can be adjusted using the `SetComputeUnitLimit` instruction, but cannot exceed the maximum transaction limit of 1.4 million CUs.
+The CU limit for a transaction containing only one instruction would default to 200,000.
+The limit can be adjusted using the `SetComputeUnitLimit` instruction, but it cannot exceed the maximum transaction limit of 1.4 million CUs.

 ### Storage Limitations

+In Solana, each account's data structure is called **AccountInfo**, which includes:

+- the account's state
-In Solana, each account's data structure is called **AccountInfo**, which includes the account's state, program code (if it's a program account), balance (in lamports, where 1 SOL = 1 billion lamports), and the associated owner program (program ID).
-In Solana's account model, each account is owned by a program, and only the owner program can modify the account data or reduce the balance.
+- program code (if it's a program account)
+- balance (in lamports, where 1 SOL = 1 billion lamports)
+- the associated owner program (program ID)

+In Solana's account model, each account is owned by a program, and only the program that owns the account can modify the account data or reduce the balance.
 Adding balance, however, is not restricted.
 This model ensures the security of account data and the controllability of operations.
 For more information, check out the documentation [here](https://solana.com/docs/core/accounts#accountinfo).

-Here are the storage limitations in Solana:

-- The maximum storage size for each account is **10MB**

 ### Transaction Size Limitations

 Solana follows a maximum transmission unit (MTU) limit of 1280 bytes, in line with the IPv6 MTU standard, to ensure the efficient and reliable transmission of cluster information via UDP.
 After accounting for the 48-byte IPv6 and fragmentation headers, 1232 bytes remain for data, such as serialized transactions.
-This means that each Solana transaction, including its signature and message parts, cannot exceed 1232 bytes.
+Each Solana transaction, including its signature and message parts, cannot exceed 1232 bytes.
 Each signature occupies 64 bytes, with the number of signatures depending on the transaction requirements.
-The message part contains instructions, accounts, and other metadata, with each account taking 32 bytes.
+The message contains instructions, accounts, and metadata, each taking 32 bytes.
 The total size of a transaction varies depending on the number of instructions it includes.
 This limit ensures efficient transmission of transaction data across the network.
 For more details, refer to the documentation [here](https://solana.com/docs/core/transactions#transaction-size).

-Here are the transaction size limitations in Solana:

-- The maximum size of each transaction is **1232 bytes**

 ### Call Depth Limitations

-To ensure efficient program execution, Solana imposes limits on the call stack depth of each program.
+To ensure efficient program execution, Solana imposes limits on each program's call stak depth.
 If this limit is exceeded, a `CallDepthExceeded` error is triggered.
 Solana also supports direct calls between programs (cross-program invocations), but the depth of such calls is also limited.
 Exceeding this depth triggers a `CallDepth` error.
 These restrictions aim to enhance network performance and resource management efficiency.
 For more information, refer to the documentation [here](https://solana.com/docs/programs/limitations#call-stack-depth-object-object-error).

-Here are the call depth limitations in Solana:

-- The maximum call stack depth per program is **64 layers**
-- The maximum depth for cross-program calls is **4 layers**

 ### Stack Size Limitations

 In Solana's virtual machine architecture, each stack frame has a size limit, using fixed stack frames instead of variable stack pointers.
-If the stack frame exceeds this limit, the compiler will issue a warning but will not block compilation.
+If the stack frame exceeds this limit, the compiler will issue a warning but not block compilation.
 At runtime, if the stack size is exceeded, an `AccessViolation` error occurs.
 Regarding heap management, Solana uses a simple heap with fast allocation via the **bump** model, which does not support memory deallocation or reallocation.
-Each Solana program has access to this memory area and can implement custom heap management as needed.
+Each Solana program has access to this memory and can implement custom heap management as needed.
 These limitations help optimize performance and resource allocation.
 For more details, refer to the documentation [here](https://solana.com/docs/programs/faq#stack).

-Here are the stack size limitations in Solana:

-- Each stack frame has a size limit of **4KB**
-- The program heap size is **32KB**

-### PDA Account Limitations
+### Program Derived Addresses (PDA) Account Limitations

-In Solana, Program Derived Addresses (PDA) offer developers a deterministic method for generating account addresses using predefined **seeds** (such as strings, numbers, or other account addresses) and the program ID.
+In Solana, Program Derived Addresses (PDAs) offer developers a deterministic method for generating account addresses using predefined **seeds** (such as strings, numbers, or other account addresses) and the program ID.
 This mechanism mimics an on-chain hash map function.
 Additionally, Solana allows programs to sign transactions using their derived PDAs.
 The advantage of PDAs is that developers do not need to remember specific account addresses; instead, they only need to remember the input used to derive the address, simplifying account management and improving development efficiency.
 For more details, check out the documentation [here](https://solana.com/developers/courses/native-onchain-development/program-derived-addresses#seeds).

-Here are the PDA account limitations in Solana:
+### Limitations Summary

+#### CU

+- The maximum CU limit per transaction is **1.4 million**
+- The default CU limit per instruction (each transaction contains multiple instructions) is **200,000**
+- The CU limit per block is **48 million**
+- The CU limit per user in a block is **12 million**

+#### Storage

+- The maximum storage size for each account in Solana is **10MB**

+#### Transaction Size

+- The maximum size of each transaction in Solana is **1232 bytes**

+#### Call Depth

+- The maximum call stack depth per program is **64 layers**
+- The maximum depth for cross-program calls is **4 layers**

+### Stack Size

+- Each stack frame has a size limit of **4KB**
+- The program heap size is **32KB**

+### PDA

 - The length of each PDA seed cannot exceed **32 bytes**
 - The total number of seeds cannot exceed **16 seeds**

 ## Detailed Analysis of CU Limitations

-Having introduced the various resource limitations in Solana, let’s now focus on the CU limitations.
+Having introduced the various resource limitations in Solana, let's now focus on the CU limitations.
 As mentioned earlier, CU is the smallest unit used to measure the computational resources consumed during transaction execution.
 Each transaction's CU consumption cannot exceed 1.2 million CUs.
-For developers new to Solana, this concept might not be very intuitive, so let's break it down with some examples to better understand CU consumption.
+This concept might not be intuitive for developers new to Solana, so let's break it down with examples to understand CU consumption better.

 ### Displaying CU Consumption

-Before analyzing CU consumption in programs, let’s first learn how to display CU consumption in Solana programs.
-In Solana, the `log` function can be used to output logs, including CU consumption.
-Here's a simple example:
+Before analyzing CU consumption in programs, let's first review how to display CU consumption in Solana programs.
+In Solana, the `log` function can output logs, including CU consumption.
+Here is a simple example:

 ```rust
 use solana_program::log::sol_log_compute_units;